d2l-ai/d2l-en/chapter_recurrent-modern/gru.md

 $\mathbf{b}_h \in \mathbb{R}^{1 \times h}$
 is the bias,
 and the symbol $\odot$ is the Hadamard (elementwise) product operator.
-Here we use a nonlinearity in the form of tanh to ensure that the values in the candidate hidden state remain in the interval $(-1, 1)$.
+Here we use a tanh activation function.

-The result is a *candidate* since we still need to incorporate the action of the update gate.
+The result is a *candidate*, since we still need to incorporate the action of the update gate.
 Comparing with :eqref:`rnn_h_with_state`,
 now the influence of the previous states can be reduced with the elementwise multiplication of
 $\mathbf{R}_t$ and $\mathbf{H}_{t-1}$
 in :eqref:`gru_tilde_H`.
 Whenever the entries in the reset gate $\mathbf{R}_t$ are close to 1, we recover a vanilla RNN such as in :eqref:`rnn_h_with_state`.
 For all entries of the reset gate $\mathbf{R}_t$ that are close to 0, the candidate hidden state is the result of an MLP with $\mathbf{X}_t$ as input.
 Any pre-existing hidden state is thus *reset* to defaults.

 :numref:`fig_gru_2` illustrates the computational flow after applying the reset gate.